ilana27/mock-deploy/README.md

 Here are a few notable design choices we made:

 - We chose to use the App.tsx file as the main driver for the website, with REPL as the exported function running the main page.
 REPL calls REPLHistory, which displays the past commands and outputs given by the user, and REPLInput, which handles the input from the user by parsing the text and calling the appropriate functions for load_file, view, and search.
 - We chose to wrap commands in a class called "Command" which is stored in a file called Command.ts.
 A Command contains the command input, the data returned from running the command, and a message indicating success or an error.
 - We chose to represent the current 'mode' that the program is in with a share state of a boolean value.
 For this shared boolean, true represents 'brief' mode, the default, and false represents 'verbose' mode.
 - We chose to display output from view and search as HTML tables, which we create in our CsvTable function, which takes in a 2D array of strings.

 Moreover, here are some sources we used to learn how to implement specific pieces of functionality:

 - [Here]https://www.bekk.christmas/post/2020/22/create-a-generic-table-with-react-and-typescript is the source we used to learn how to use
   Typescript to dynamically create an HTML table.
 - [Here]https://stackoverflow.com/questions/37620694/how-to-scroll-to-bottom-in-react is the source we used to learn how to make our REPLHistory box autoscroll.
+- [Here] https://stackoverflow.com/questions/16261635/javascript-split-string-by-space-but-ignore-space-in-quotes-notice-not-to-spli is the source we used to learn how to split a string on spaces, but not on quotation marks

 ## Errors/Bugs:

 One small bug that could come up is if someone tries to search for a value by a column name that has a space in it, like "Median Household Income."
 This is because we parse the different inputs in our command by splitting the command string on spaces, so the column name also gets split.

 ## Tests: